fbandeirac/fbandeirac/README.md

 ## 👾 Hey!
-So... this is my profile so let me tell you something...
+So... this is my profile, so let me tell you something...

 ## 🚀 ... about me
-I'm Felipe Bandeira, a backend/mobile developer from Brazil.
+I'm Felipe Bandeira, an unconventional backend/mobile developer from Brazil.

 ## 🧙‍♂️ ... about technologies & tools

 Currently, my main stack is:

-Kotlin (Ktor), Python (Flask, PySimpleGui), Android, Docker, SQL, Ubuntu, Jetbrains IDEs.
+- Kotlin + Ktor: for mobile and backend, multiplatform is on my radar
+- Python + Flask & PySimpleGui: building web and desktop apps, also playing a bit with ML
+- Docker: because container is life
+- SQL: PostgreSQL, MySQL, SQLite
+- Ubuntu: my main OS for work and personal use
+- Jetbrains IDEs: love how easy it is to work with them out of the box

 ![Kotlin](https://raw.githubusercontent.com/fbandeirac/fbandeirac/main/icons/kotlin.png "Kotlin")
 ![Python](https://raw.githubusercontent.com/fbandeirac/fbandeirac/main/icons/python.png "Python")